siddharthdhola/Group_5_Software-Engineering_Project/README.md

 ## File structure:

-- We have uploaded three files named "Research Question 1.py", "Research Question 2.py" and "Research Question 3.py" for the above-given research questions 1,2, and 3 respectively.
+- We have uploaded three files named "Research Question 1.ipynb", "Research Question 2.ipynb" and "Research Question 3.ipynb" for the above-given research questions 1,2, and 3 respectively.
+These files also includes the outputs in a step-by-step manner.

 - We have attached one folder named "Results" which contains all the outputs of our three models with the given dataset.